swinton/Blasting-off-with-the-GitHub-API/lesson03/README.md

 # Lesson 03

 ## Rate limits
-[WIP] Talk about rate-limiting, demonstrate using `ab`.
+Talk about rate-limiting, demonstrate using `ab`.
 Talk about rate limits when authenticated vs. not.